 4th of July "Day-of" Tips

 Speak with Your Veterinarian Early about Anxiety Medication and Supplements

-There is a variety of medications and supplements that can help reduce your dog's stress and anxiety from fireworks, and your veterinarian (or a board-certified veterinary behaviorist) is the best person to help you determine which one, or ones, for your pets.
-Every pet, and every situation is different.
+There is a variety of medications and supplements that can help reduce your dog's stress and anxiety from fireworks, and your veterinarian (or a board-certified veterinary behaviorist) is the best person to help you determine which one is best for your pets.
+Every pet and every situation is different.
 One medication that should never be used alone for fireworks noise anxiety is Acepromazine.
-Read more about why "Ace" isn't the best for fireworks anxiety and learn more about other prescription options for noise aversion.

-If your dog has needed firework medication in the past, or if you think your dog might have an averse reaction to the noise, reach out to your veterinarian as early as possible (ideally even a month in advance).
+Reach out to your veterinarian as early as possible (ideally even a month in advance) before July 4th.
 Your dog's dosage could be different since the last time they took the medication, or they might have medical conditions that can affect what medications are likely to be the safest or work best.
 And if your pet hasn't been seen by your vet within the last 6–12 months, they'll need a recent exam to receive a prescription.

 By planning ahead, you'll have time to give trial dosages to see how the medication affects your dog, and how long it takes to start working.
 Your veterinarian can also discuss what non-prescription options might work best for your dog, especially if they are unable to take prescription medication.
-There are quite a few options including pheromones (Adaptil has a pheromone diffuser, an on-the-go calming collar, or a pheromone spray), and anti-anxiety wraps like the Thundershirt.
+There are quite a few options including the Adaptil pheromone diffuser, all-natural Rescue Remedy for Pets, and anti-anxiety wraps like the Thundershirt.

 Help us spread the word about noise desensitization by sharing this step-by-step guide on Facebook: